DINTDT/tasklist/README.md

 # TaskList

-**STATUS: Seems to be working correctly on Chrome.
+**STATUS: Seems to be working as intended on Chrome (Desktop and Mobile).
 Hasn't been tested on other browsers**

 A simple task list made in HTML.
-All of the code is embedded into the HTML, so that it can work offline.
+All of the code is embedded into the HTML, so all that is need is the single file.

 The base HTML contains a *Save* link and a sample Task.